OlivierLD/Passe-Coque/code/wind.generator/README.md

 - And when you rotate a stepper motor, it will provide current !
     - This is here what we're interested in.

-We will use here a simple stepper motor, made of two coils - hence four wires, that can be represented this way:
+We will use here a simple stepper motor - NEMA 17, made of two coils - hence four wires, that can be represented this way:

 ![Stepper - 4 wires](./images/stepper.schema.png)